salilab/imp-sampcon/README.md

 ### Doing the clustering, RMSD, and precision calculation on selected subunits
 By default, `exhaust` considers all subunits for RMSD and clustering.
 There are a couple of options to specify one or more subunits in particular.
 To select a single subunit `-su` option can be used.
 To select multiple subunits or domains of subunits, `-sn` option can be used.
-Protein domains can be specified with start and end residue numbers.
-Full proteins can also be specified without start and end residues.
+Protein domains are specified with start and end residue numbers.
 Each selection is listed as an entry in a dictionary called `density_custom_ranges` in a text file, like in the following example.
 ```
 density_custom_ranges = {"Rpb4":[(1,200,"Rpb4")],"Rpb7":[("Rpb7")],"Rpb11-Rpb14-subcomplex":[("Rpb11"),("Rpb14")]}
 ```